cfpb/hmda-frontend/src/documentation/markdown/2022/data-browser-graphs-faq.md

 <br/>
 <img alt='Sort Remove' className='widthOriginal' src='https://raw.githubusercontent.com/cfpb/hmda-frontend/1485-homepage-redesign/src/documentation/markdown/images/graphs/sort-2-remove.png'>

-Sort direction is controlled by clicking the column header of a field.
-The double arrow indicates that this column is not part of the currently configured sort criteria.
+Sort direction is controlled by selecting the column header of a field.
+A double-sided arrow indicates that a column is not currently sorted.
 <br/>
 <img alt='Sort Direction' src='https://raw.githubusercontent.com/cfpb/hmda-frontend/1485-homepage-redesign/src/documentation/markdown/images/graphs/sort-3-direction.png'>

 To change the primary sort criteria:

-- Remove any secondary sort criteria by clicking the associated `x`s of the sort labels
+- Remove any secondary sort criteria by selecting the associated `x` of the sort labels
-- In the quarterly filer table, click on the column header of the field you wish to sort by
+- In the quarterly filer table, select the column header of the field you wish to sort by
-- Click the column's header again to change the sort direction
+- Click the column header again to change the sort direction

 To change the sort direction of an already applied sort criteria:

-- Click on the column header of the field
+- Select on the column header of the field
-- Observe that the arrow icon adjusts to reflect the newly applied sort direction
+- Observe that the arrow icon adjusts to reflect the newly reversed sort direction

 To add additional sort criteria:

-- Hold the shift key and click on desired column headers
+- Hold the shift key and select the desired column headers
-- Observe that the sort criteria labels shown above the data table reflect the order in which sort criteria are applied
+- Observe that the sort criteria shown above the data table reflect the order in which sort criteria are applied

 ## How are loans sorted into quarters?